All Episodes

 Sure.

-Like, open source information sounds like a great way of replacing that sort of stuff.
+Like open source information sounds like a great way of replacing that sort of stuff.

-Also, Stefan, I wanted to get your thoughts on feudalism and whether, like, let's suppose, like, would feudalism be like a better alternative to like the current like EU political system in Europe?
+Also, Stefan, I wanted to get your thoughts on feudalism and whether, like, let's suppose, like, would feudalism be like a better alternative to like the current, like, EU political system in Europe?

-Yeah, like, just as like, I don't know, would it?
+Yeah, like just as like, I don't know, would it?

-No, but why we're not getting feudalism.
+No, but why we're not getting feudalism?

 Well, it's like the people who say, well, would the ancient Norse religions be better than Christianity?

-It's like, but they're not coming back.
+It's like, what, they're not coming back.

 I mean, I feel a lot about this on like a lot of political issues.